supertwist/asterisky/ollama-outline.md

 + All three provide machine‑readable metadata (tags, creator, creation date, rights).
 + They expose large open‑access corpora that are safe to redistribute in a recommendation service (provided you surface the original license).
 + Each has a stable, documented API, which means you can keep the scrapers running long‑term with minimal maintenance.

+> **James' comment:** this outline assumes ongoing scraping, vector generation, etc. For a pilot project, I don't this needs to be an ongoing activity past launch. *If* it's determined that this is a viable ongoing project, *then* build that into ongoing planning/budget.

 ## 2.1 Unified Scraper Skeleton
 All three sources can be driven from a single **async‑oriented** framework.
 The skeleton below shows how to plug in each source as a coroutine that yields a dictionary for every image: